|Guide||♦||119 Triplogs||3 Topics|

 This trail provides a diverse experience beginning in an urban setting and eventually leads into Red Rock Secret Mountain Wilderness, increasing the potential for solitude.
-The first half of this trail is often busy and there is jeep tour traffic nearby (see photo lower right).
-Enter at the signed trailhead which is open only from 8 a.m. to 6 p.m.
+The first half of this trail is often busy, and there is jeep tour traffic nearby.
+Enter at the signed trailhead, which is open only from 8 a.m. to 6 p.m.
 The trail dips to cross a wash then climbs out to the Devils Kitchen sinkhole just off the trail to the right at 1/4 miles.
-The trail then goes over level ground for 1/4 mile to the "Seven Sacred Pools" (pictured on right) to the left of the trail.
+The trail then goes over the level ground for 1/4 mile to the "Seven Sacred Pools" to the trail's left.

-It continues on in the partial shade of Arizona cypress and intersects the end of a jeep road at 1.2 miles.
+It continues in the partial shade of Arizona cypress and intersects the end of a jeep road at 1.2 miles.
 The trail forks at the wilderness area boundary sign 1/8 mile further on.
-The right branch leads up rather steeply for 1/4 mile to an arch.
+The right branch leads up rather steeply for 1/4 mile to cave-like arches.
 Great views.
 The left branch is the main trail.
 This leads out of the wash on a moderate grade.
 Most of the shade is lost, but the views open up.
-The trail becomes increasingly steep and rocky as it climbs to the pass.
-Nearing 2 miles, it levels out on top of Brins Mesa, then continues for another 1/4 miles where it intersects Brins Mesa trial.
-Ultimately, scenic vistas can be enjoyed south into Sedona and north into the wilderness and the red cliffs of the Mogollon Rim.
-Return by the same route for a 4.5 mile round trip hike.
+The path becomes increasingly steep and rocky as it climbs to the pass.
+Nearing 2 miles, it levels out on top of Brins Mesa, then continues for another 1/4 miles to intersect Brins Mesa trail.
+Ultimately, scenic vistas are enjoyable south into Sedona, north into the wilderness, and the Mogollon Rim's red cliffs.
+Return by the same route for a 4-mile round trip hike.

-The description below was written before much of anything official existed.
+The guide below was written before much of anything official existed.

 Nestled between Brin's Mesa and Capitol Butte Soldier Pass is tourist central.
-Jeep tours, about a million a day comb the area.
-Okay maybe less, but I guarantee you will see a few.
+Jeep tours, about a million a day, comb the area.
+Okay, maybe less, but I guarantee you will see a few.
 This is also a very popular mountain bike trail.
-So needless to say you will be sharing the trail.
-Two reasons this trail gets high use is the location and the perks.
+So needless to say, you will be sharing the route.
+Two reasons this trail gets high use is the location and the unique photo opportunities.
 The trailhead is literally in a neighborhood.

-From the trailhead check out all the signage information.
-Start hiking and before you know it the first perk opens up out of nowhere.
-A hundred foot wide and fifty foot deep sinkhole opens up.
-Formed in the 1880's this sinkhole is amazing due to the shear vertical rock walls.
-A tall pine tree sits at the bottom giving away its age.
+From the trailhead, check out all the signage information.
+Start hiking, and before you know it, the first perk opens up out of nowhere.
+A hundred foot wide and fifty-foot deep sinkhole opens up.
+The sinkhole, formed in the 1880s, is impressive due to the sheer vertical rock walls.
+A tall pine tree sits at the bottom, giving away its age.
 Be careful here.
-Continue hiking, soon you will encounter several natural inline pools cascading down a drainage.
-These pools would be an awesome site with running water.
+Continue hiking, and soon you will encounter several natural inline pools cascading down the drainage.
+These pools would be a great site with running water.
 I have yet to witness such.

 Continue the hike and enjoy the area.
-Near the mile and a quarter mark the jeep road ends at the wilderness boundary.
+Near the mile and a quarter mark, the jeep road ends at the wilderness boundary.
 The trail continues through a shallow winding ravine.
-When you reach a fork take the right option to head on up to the arches.
-At the same fork a left will take you up to Brin's Mesa.
-You have great views and the option of extending the hike. - Sep 11 2000 joe bartelsOne-Way Notice:
+When you reach a fork, take the right option to head on up to the arches.
+At the same fork, a left will take you up to Brin's Mesa.
+You have great views and the option of extending the hike.